Brown and Beige Fat Functions and Possible Health Benefits

 Differences Between Brown and Beige Fat Cells

-Although brown and beige fat cells are similar, they aren't identical.
+Although brown and beige adipocytes are similar, they aren't identical.

 - Brown fat cells produce heat from fat molecules while beige fat cells do this only when activated.